Multivariate type G Mat\'ern stochastic partial differential equation random fields: Normal inverse Gaussian fields

-\begin{example} Let $\mv{x}_i(t)$, $i=1,\ldots,4$, be bivariate type-G$_i$ NIG Mat\'ern-SPDE processes on $\R$ with $\alpha=2$, $\kappa = 1$, $\sigma = 0.1$, $\rho = 0.9$, and $\theta = 0$.
-The processes then have the same covariance function and we choose the parameters $\mv{\mu}$ and $\mv{\nignu}$ so that they also have similar marginal distributions, see Figure~\ref{fig:preddist} (panels a and c) where the marginal distributions of a corresponding Gaussian process also is shown for reference.
+\begin{example} Let $\mv{x}_i(t)$, $i=1,\ldots,4$, be bivariate type G$_i$ NIG Mat\'ern-SPDE processes on $\R$ with $\alpha=2$, $\kappa = 1$, $\sigma = 0.1$, $\rho = 0.9$, and $\theta = 0$.
+The processes have the same operator matrix $\mv{\mathcal{K}}$ and we choose the parameters $\mv{\mu}$ and $\mv{\nignu}$ so that they have similar (univariate) marginal distributions, see Figure \ref{fig:preddist}, Panels (a) and (d), where the marginal distributions of a corresponding Gaussian process also is shown for reference.
 We predict the value of the four processes at $t=0$ based on two observations of the first dimension $y_{1} = x_{i,1}(-1) +\vep_{1} = 0$ and $y_2 = x_{i,1}(1) + \vep_{2} = 4$, where $\vep_{-1}$ and $\vep_{1}$ are independent $\pN(0,0.001^2)$ variables representing measurement noise.
-How the prediction is done is presented in Section~\ref{sec:kriging}.
-The predictive distributions are shown in Figure~\ref{fig:preddist} (panels b and d).
+How the prediction is done is presented in Section \ref{sec:kriging}.
+The predictive distributions are shown in Panels (b) and (e).
 Even though the four processes have similar marginal distributions for $\mv{x}_i(0)$, their predictive distributions are very different.
-For the prediction of the first dimension, the type-G$_1$ and type-G$_2$ processes have similar distributions, which is expected since they have the same marginal structures.
-The type-G$_3$ and type-G$_4$ also have equal marginal structures and therefore similar predictions, which are very different from the first two.
+For the prediction of the first dimension, the type G$_1$ and type G$_2$ processes have similar distributions, which is expected since they have the same marginal structures.
+The type G$_3$ and type G$_4$ also have equal marginal structures and therefore similar predictions, which are very different from the first two.
 For the prediction of the second dimension, we get different predictions for all models since they have different cross-dependence structures.
-In particular we can note the absurd type-G$_1$ prediction, where the prediction of the second dimension is larger than the first, despite the fact that there are no observations for this dimension. \end{example}
+In particular we can note the counter intuitive type G$_1$ prediction, where the prediction of the second dimension is larger than the first, even though there are no observations for this dimension.
+The same predictive distributions in the case when $\vep_{-1}$ and $\vep_1$ instead have variance $0.5^2$ are shown in Panels~(c) and (f), and one can note the same behaviour of the predictions for this case. \end{example}